 I also thought the calories would be slightly higher because of the rich flavor, but it is on the lower end at 190 total calories.

 Peanut butter and jelly is one of those Fit Crunch flavors you should try even if you think you won’t like it.
 I think you’ll be surprised.

 The lemon cake Fit Crunch protein bar was another one I wasn’t sure about before I took a bite.
 I’m usually not a fan of anything lemon flavored.

 However, this was really enjoyable and surpassed my expectations of flavor.

 I think lemon flavor snack cakes and treats are never supposed to be exciting or have a lot of pizzazz.
 That’s not what lemon flavor is supposed to be.

-Lemon flavor is supposed to be refreshing and light and also not super heavy on flavor.
-Just enough flavor to taste good.
+Lemon flavor is supposed to be refreshing, light, and not super heavy on flavor—just enough flavor to taste good.
 The lemon cake FitCrunch bar does exactly all of those things.
 It’s not overwhelming, But it packs the flavor punch to satisfy the pallet.

 This is a top bar selection when you want a treat that doesn’t feel too heavy but delivers 16 g of protein.
 Coming in at 200 cal, this lemon cake 6 layer baked bar is a great option for those who don’t want a rich bar but still want good taste.